Gd4pL4E/PracticalMachineLearning/machinelearning.md

 assignment <- assignment[,usable]
 ```

-Check if assignment dataset does not include NA values when using the same columns.
-Since it is a huge dataset, it is easier to confirm this by code.
+Check if assignment data set does not include NA values when using the same columns.
+Since it is a huge data set, it is easier to confirm this by code.

 ```r